sanjay-ab/voice-search-project/README.md

 This model is trained contrastively on Tamil, to embed recordings containing the same keyword similarly and recordings containing different keywords differently.

 ## Data
+Tamil data was used for debugging and training since it had existing gold transcriptions and was higher resource than the target unwritten Gormati data.
-The tamil data was taken from the Indic ASR challenge dataset.
-Recordings with fewer than 3 words were removed, since they were mainly simple conversational responses, and the remaining were split into queries and documents.
+This data was taken from the Indic ASR challenge dataset (https://arxiv.org/pdf/2104.00235).
+Recordings with fewer than 3 words were removed, since they were mainly simple conversational responses.
+The remaining recordings were split into queries and documents.
 This split was done by extracting keyword queries.
-The keywords to use were found through tf-idf, they were chosen such that each query had between 1 and 5 relevant documents.
+The keywords were found through tf-idf, they were chosen such that each query had between 1 and 5 relevant documents.
 The documents from which the queries were extracted from were left in the search collection but were ignored in the rankings for the related query.
-The Tamil data was used for debugging and training since it had existing gold transcriptions and was higher resource than the unwritten Gormati data.

-The Gormati data, collected from a Banjara farming community in India, was also split into queries and documents.
+The target data was collected from a Banjara farming community in India, who speak Gormati, a language with no written form (https://dl.acm.org/doi/pdf/10.1145/3613904.3642026).
+This data was also split into queries and documents.
-First, any classes with only 1 file were removed.
-Then queries were randomly selected from the classes.
+To do this, first, any classes with only 1 file were removed, then queries were randomly selected from the classes.
-Here, the queries are simply the whole uncut recordings.
+Here, the queries are simply whole uncut recordings.
 Queries were randomly sampled, so that the number of queries in each class was proportional to the number of documents in that class.
-It was also ensured that each class had at least one query.
+Additionally, it was ensured that each class had at least one query.
 Queries and documents were left in the search collection and a match of a query with itself was ignored during ranking.
-This is data was very low-resource (around 300 files and <4 hours of data), so it was only used for testing.
+This data was very low-resource (around 300 files and <4 hours of data), so it was only used for testing, not training.